arahi7860/mongo-intro/readme.md

 is what values you'd like to set, and third is any additional options

 ### You do (15 min):

+> Write all these out in your code editor before you run them in the command line.

 Take time to think about and execute the appropriate commands so that you: